ExpiredPopsicle/KiriSplat/README.md

 Well, decals are on the Godot 4.x roadmap anyway, so hopefully we'll have it before that even becomes a real concern.

+For now, dynamic splats may only be reasonable for extremely simple scenes, and for more complex scenes, even static splat placement may get painfully slow as the scene grows in complexity.

+If anyone has tips on quickly querying the scene for overlapping meshes in a way that doesn't clutter up the work area with tons of additional volumes or collision bodies, I'm definitely listening!